 - 1. Power down the system and remove the power cords from the rear of the node as described in Section 6-3. - 2.
-Grasp the node by the handles on both sides of the front of the node. - 3.
-Press down on the left handle to disengage the latch. - 4.
-While holding down the left handle, carefully pull the node forward and out of the chassis.
+Grasp the node by the handles on either side of the front of the node. - 3.
+Carefully pull the node forward and out of the chassis.